 7. Become a Taskrabbit

-To become a taskrabbit, you don’t have to be good at all of these things.
-In fact, even just having one super-handy skill to your name is enough.
+To become a Taskrabbit, you don’t have to be good at all of these things.
+Even just having one super-handy skill to your name is enough.
 By creating a profile on TaskRabbit with your list of skills and desired hourly rate, you can start helping out people in your neck of the woods, and getting paid to do it!

 8. Take up real estate

 The thing about real estate is that it’s a fast-moving industry— and the more you can be online, the better luck you’ll have.
-In order to get started exploring this rewarding side-gig, familiarize yourself with local licensure requirements for real estate agents.
-While you will have to complete at least some training before becoming licensed, most people are able to complete their real estate education in a few short months or less.
+To get started exploring this rewarding side-gig, familiarize yourself with local licensure requirements for real estate agents.
+While you will have to complete at least some training before becoming licensed, most people can complete their real estate education in a few short months or less.